 Advisory Board meetings are generally held on the first Tuesday of each month.
 Meeting dates can be found on the school's activity calendar on the school's website.
 Meetings begin at 6:30 p.m.
 Parents and staff are welcome to attend when open meetings are announced.
-Meetings will be conducted at St. Mary's School.
+Meetings will be conducted at St. Mary's Catholic School unless otherwise indicated.
 If you wish to address the board at any meeting, please submit your request via email to the board president.